ethanlee515/crypto-research-notes/homomorphic-notes.md

 \- [SoK: FHE compiler](https://arxiv.org/abs/2101.07078)

+There is no consensus on one bottleneck stopping the widespread adoption of FHE.
+Most players identify and solve challenges within their own community as below.

 ## Need for standardization?

 > But before Homomorphic Encryption can be adopted in medical, health, and financial sectors to protect data and patient and consumer privacy, it will have to be standardized, most likely by multiple standardization bodies and government agencies.